PoonamCode23/LoveRecipes/README.md

 **MySQL Database**

 This project utilizes a MySQL database for storing recipe data.
-For setup, an SQL file named "recipes_database.sql" is included in the buildDjango directory.
+For setup, an SQL file named "recipes_database.sql" is included in the main directory.
 This file contains all the necessary schema and initial data required to successfully run the project.